 Back To Work… Back To Permanent Make Up

-To help you feel prepared for when clinics are officially allowed to reopen, you can complete our Back To Beauty COVID-19: Hygiene & Safety Course and purchase PPE from our website.
+If you haven’t already, you can complete our Back To Beauty COVID-19: Hygiene & Safety Course and purchase PPE from our website.
 We’ve updated our course following the latest government guidelines around One Metre Plus and close contact services; the areas we’ve updated are infection control, PPE and returning to work.
-For more information on working safely in close contact services, click here.
+For more information on close contact services, click here.

-Have you already completed our course?
-You can re-visit relevant sections by downloading the course again from your account page.
-Plus, we’ve got more helpful advice below that will help boost your confidence for the future, but we know that so many of you feel positive and raring to go.
+If you’ve completed our course already, revisit relevant sections by downloading the course again from your account page.
+Plus, here you’ll find more helpful advice that will help you feel confident for the future, but we know that so many of you feel positive and raring to go.

-We’re all one big family… we’re here for you.
+We’re one big family… we’re here for you.

 Team K.B Pro